adrianmess/freelance-co-working/README.md

 #### Client Colors
 * <strong><span style="color:green;"> Green </span></strong>
-  * Physical Effects
-    * What happens to your body in the presence of green?
-Your pituitary gland is stimulated.
-Your muscles are more relaxed, and your blood histamine levels increase, which leads to a decrease in allergy symptoms and dilated blood vessels, aiding in smoother muscle contractions.
-In short, green is calming, stress-relieving, and – a bit paradoxically – invigorating.
-It’s been shown to improve reading ability and creativity.
-  * Symbolism
-    * Green stands for balance, nature, spring, and rebirth.
-It’s the symbol of prosperity, freshness, and progress.
-The Green Party in the US is inextricably tied to ecological and progressive causes, and a “greenback” is another term for our paper currency.
-In Japanese culture, green is associated with eternal life, and it is the sacred color of Islam, representing respect and the prophet Muhammad.
-  * Positive Associations
-    * We associate green with vitality, fresh growth, and wealth.
-We generally think of it as a balanced, healthy, and youthful.
-We use green in design for spaces intended to foster creativity and productivity, and we associate green with progress – think about giving a project the “green light.”
-  * Negative Associations
-    * Someone who feels sick might look “green around the gills,”...
-    * Envy and greed.

 * <strong><span style="color:pink;">Pink / Salmon - love</span></strong>
-  *  Pink is the color of happiness and is sometimes seen as lighthearted.
-  *  Stimulates energy and can increase the blood pressure, respiration, heartbeat, and pulse rate.
-  *  Encourage action and confidence.
-Reduction in erratic behavior.

 #### Possible Colors
   * <strong><span style="color:gold;">Gold (for luxurious)</span></strong>
-    * Green correlates with growth, wealth, and cash, gold with building a fortune, abundance, and positive feelings, and red is a color of success, strength, and good luck.

   * <strong><span style="color:silver;">Silver</span></strong>
-    * the metallic refined, distinguished color of riches, has cool properties like gray, but is more fun, lively, and playful.
-The color silver is associated with meanings of industrial, sleek, high-tech, and modern, as well as ornate, glamourous, graceful, sophisticated, and elegant.
-    * affects the mind and body as a conductor and communicator that aids in public speaking and eloquence.
-Silver is believed to draw negative energy out of the body and replace it with positive energy.

     * Where gold is masculine, silver is considered as feminine energy.
   * Metallic